Xavier vs. Delaware College Basketball Predictions & Picks - December 5

 Xavier Performance Insights

-- The Musketeers average 75 points per game (185th in college basketball) while allowing 68 per contest (115th in college basketball).
-They have a +56 scoring differential overall and outscore opponents by seven points per game.
+- The Musketeers' +56 scoring differential (outscoring opponents by 7.0 points per game) is a result of scoring 75.0 points per game (185th in college basketball) while allowing 68.0 per outing (115th in college basketball).

-- Xavier grabs 34.9 rebounds per game (114th in college basketball) compared to the 34.9 of its opponents.
+- The 34.9 rebounds per game Xavier averages rank 114th in college basketball.
+Its opponents pull down 34.9 per outing.

-- Xavier hits 6 three-pointers per game (286th in college basketball) at a 30.8% rate (269th in college basketball), compared to the 5.8 its opponents make while shooting 27.7% from beyond the arc.
+- Xavier connects on 6.0 three-pointers per game (286th in college basketball) compared to its opponents' 5.8.
+It shoots 30.8% from deep while its opponents hit 27.7% from long range.

 Delaware Performance Insights

-- The Fightin' Blue Hens have a +59 scoring differential, topping opponents by 7.4 points per game.
-They're putting up 76.3 points per game, 149th in college basketball, and are giving up 68.9 per outing to rank 138th in college basketball.
+- The Fightin' Blue Hens are outscoring opponents by 7.4 points per game, with a +59 scoring differential overall.
+They put up 76.3 points per game (149th in college basketball) and give up 68.9 per outing (138th in college basketball).

-- Delaware wins the rebound battle by 2.6 boards on average.
-It records 34.4 rebounds per game, 136th in college basketball, while its opponents grab 31.8.
+- The 34.4 rebounds per game Delaware accumulates rank 136th in the nation, 2.6 more than the 31.8 its opponents record.

-- Delaware and its opponents have been mostly even in the turnover battle.
-The Fightin' Blue Hens commit 10.4 per game (77th in college basketball) and force 10 (315th in college basketball).
+- Delaware and its opponents have been relatively even in the turnover battle.
+The Fightin' Blue Hens commit 10.4 per game (77th in college basketball) and force 10.0 (315th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.